wojked/hassio-addons/README.md

 Please post an issue on this repo with your full log.

 ## Alternative Backup solution
-I really like this community integration too: https://github.com/jcwillox/hass-auto-backup

-Once installed, it can be easily adapted to run alongside this addon.
+### Hass Auto Backup

+https://github.com/jcwillox/hass-auto-backup

+Once installed, you can configure the `backuppath` to a location hass-auto-backup can write to such as `/share/`.

 Contact: hello@mikebell.io